jldb20/ventilation-analysis-toolkit/README.md

 identifyRestriction2.m | This is now the preferred method for identifying restrictions.
 It uses the pressure difference from phase-averaged signals from two meters. doCorrelate.m          | correlates two signals and returns aligned versions of the signals.
 Used for method 1 in the restriction identification.
 restrictorSweep.m      | sweeps through multiple test cases (or groups of tests) and compiles outputs in tab-delimited form.
-Can also save graphs showing identification.
+Can also save graphs showing identification. reportTidalVolumeVariability | reports on tidal volume stats for range of cases

 ### supporting functions
 file                  | description